emberjs/website/source/guides/cookbook/user_interface_and_interaction/sorting_displayed_data.md

 # Sorting displayed data

 ## Problem
-You have a collection of `Post` model object displayed in a template and you want to be able to sort ascending or descending on one or more keys.
+You have a collection of `Post` model objects displayed in a template and you want to be able to sort ascending or descending on one or more keys.

 Please see this [jsFiddle](http://jsfiddle.net/bazzel/wdr7j/) for a working example.